-Echinocereus viridiflorus is a small cactus with spherical or cylindrical stems up to 12 inches (30 cm) and up to 3.6 inches (9 cm) in diameter.
+Echinocereus viridiflorus is a small cactus with spherical or cylindrical stems that grow up to 12 inches (30 cm) and up to 3.6 inches (9 cm) in diameter.
 It is mostly unbranched, but it may occur in squat clusters of several stems.
-The body of the plant is ridged and lined with many areoles bearing spines.
+The stems are ridged and lined with many areoles bearing spines.
 The spines are red, yellow, white, purplish, or bicolored, sometimes with darker tips.
-The flower is up to 1.2 inches (3 cm) long and has tepals in shades of yellowish, brownish, greenish, or occasionally red, with darker reddish mid stripes.
+Flowers are up to 1.2 inches (3 cm) long and have tepals in shades of yellow, brown, green, or occasionally red, with darker reddish mid stripes.

 USDA hardiness zones 6a to 11b: from −5 °F (−20.6 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
-One of the key factors in success with these is avoiding any hint of wet soil.
+One of the key factors in success is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
 Otherwise, they thrive on a program of intense, bright light, little water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.